-According to statistics, 41% of Americans keep New Year resolutions every year, and only 9% actually manage to achieve with some success.
-So if you’re like most Americans and thinking about making a New Year’s resolution, from learning a new language to spending less and traveling more — congratulations, you have about 9% success rate!
+According to statistics, 41% of Americans keep New Year’s resolutions every year, and only 9% actually manage to achieve them with some success.
+So if you’re thinking about making a New Year’s resolution – congratulations, you have about a 9% success rate!

 1. Take a Walk: